 [(2), (3) deleted]

-[Section 4 amended by No. 98 of 1985 s.
+[Section 4 amended: No. 98 of 1985 s.
 3; No. 92 of 1990 s.
 39(1).]

 5. Construction of Acts of W.A.

 All Acts of the Parliament of Western Australia, whether passed before or after the commencement of this Act, so far as they relate to matters or things provided for or contained in this Act or the said agreement, shall be read and construed as subject to this Act and the said agreement, and shall, with such alterations, modifications, substitutions, additions, and omissions as are necessary, have effect accordingly.